 Making labor management work for your farm

 By maintaining a qualified, committed workforce, farms can keep their operations running smoothly and act on opportunities to grow.
 Review the resources on this page to learn how to manage labor on your farm.
-Download the Missouri Farm Labor Guide for more information.
+Download MU Extension publication M199, Missouri Farm Labor Guide, for more information.

 Subscribe to Farm Labor Updates

 Sign up to receive periodic farm labor email updates from MU Extension.

 After a farm identifies a work need, employee recruitment begins.
 To successfully recruit the right candidate, a farm should write a well-defined job description and develop creative strategies for promoting the open position.
 Watch to learn the six parts of a job description and gather ideas for how to publicize farm job openings.

 Download: Farm Job Description Checklist (PDF)

 After recruiting candidates for an open position, initiate the hiring process by collecting information about applicants and extending an offer to your top pick.
 These hiring resources will guide you through interviewing prospective employees and choosing the best person for the job.

 Download: Farm Job Interview Question Guide (PDF)